 Then along came the opportunity to star in a TV Pilot called "Meet Me In St. Louis".
 Remember the movie with Judy Garland and Margaret O'Brien?
 Great movie!!
-Well I played Margaret's role of Tootie!
+Well, I played Margaret's role as Tootie!
 What an honor!
-This show starred Celeste Holm, Wesley Addy, Shelley Fabares, Morgan Brittany, Larry Merrill, Judy Land and Reta Shaw.
+This show starred Celeste Holm, Wesley Addy, Shelley Fabares, Morgan Brittany, Larry Merrill, Judy Land, and Reta Shaw.
 All great actors! *** Morgan and I used to play for hours and hours.
 I really looked up to her..
 I love you so much Morgan!!
 You’re such a beautiful lady!! ***

 What my mother told me was that she was called by the secretary of the head of 20th Century Fox.
 He wanted my mother to come in and bring me.